Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.
+>[INFO] The following procedures show by using examples how to specify specific header segments of the EDIFACT message.
+Follow the guidelines of your business partner when specifying the EDIFACT message!

 ## Get header file segments

 Get the header file segments of an EDIFACT message in order to be able to fill them.

-> [INFO] The UNA, UNB and UNH segments are generated automatically, for this reason, the definition starts with the S_BGM segment

 You can add constant values as well as strings that are to be determined via attribute mapping.
-Example: The document number is a variable value that differs for each message.
+Example: The document number is a variable value that must differ for each message.

+> [INFO] The UNA, UNB and UNH segments are generated automatically, for this reason, the definition starts with the S_BGM segment.

 #### Prerequisites